edgelesssys/constellation/cli/internal/helm/README.md

 ### Operators

 * Manually update CRDs before upgrading the chart.
-Update by running applying the CRDs found in the `operators/crds/` folder.
+Update by applying the CRDs found in the `operators/crds/` folder.

 ### Constellation-services